Torlyers/Torlyers.github.io/_includes/posts/2019-01-30-ai-write-up-01/en.md

 In the process, I thought a lot about algorithms and the framework.
 Some of the algorithms can have something wrong or can be improved.
 While blending steeing outputs, I spent much time on how to set parameters.
 Another thing is to unify interfaces for all steering objects. it's hard to get a perfect code structure and outcome.
 I did my best and I think it works well.

+After finished this assignment.
+I think the most important thing I learned is that Although these basic algorithms are not difficult, we can still get complex behaviors by blending them together like flocking and adjusting parameters.
+It could be very useful in a real game.
+Therefore, a structure that can easily blend basic behavior is essential for an steering system.
+And basic steering behaviors should be robust enough.

 ## Framework

 #### Game